Forward-KL Convergence of Time-Inhomogeneous Langevin Diffusions: Theoretical Analysis

 They analyze this path under the assumptions that the potential $U$ is differentiable, has a Lipschitz-continuous and dissipative gradient, and is \(\alpha \)-weakly convex and convex outside a ball.
-They show that, under these assumptions, for $\tau<\frac{1}{\alpha}\wedge \frac{1}{\lip}$ the path $p_\tau$ satisfies~\cref{Ass_drift} so that the presented results hold.
+They show that, under these assumptions, for $\tau < \bigl(\frac{1}{\alpha}\wedge \frac{1}{\lip} \bigr)$, the path $p_\tau$ satisfies~\cref{Ass_drift} so that the presented results hold.

-\begin{proposition} If $U$ is $\alpha$-weakly convex and differentiable, $\nabla U$ is dissipative, and $U$ is convex outside a ball, then the path \( (p_\tau)_{\tau \in [0, \bar{\tau}]} \) \cref{eq:daz path} satisfies \Cref{Ass_drift} on $[0,\overline{\tau}]$ for any $\overline{\tau}\in(0,1/\alpha\wedge 1/\lip)$. \end{proposition} \begin{proof} For $\tau<1/\alpha\wedge 1/\lip$, the minimizing argument in \cref{eq:moreau} is unique, the Moreau envelope is differentiable and its gradient is globally Lipschitz with constant bounded by $\lip/(1-\tau\lip)$ \citep[Remark 4.17]{habring2025diffusionjournal}.
+\begin{proposition} If $U$ is $\alpha$-weakly convex and differentiable, $\nabla U$ is $L$-Lipschitz, dissipative, and $U$ is convex outside a ball, then the path \( (p_\tau)_{\tau \in [0, \bar{\tau}]} \) \cref{eq:daz path} satisfies \Cref{Ass_drift} on $[0,\overline{\tau}]$ for any $\overline{\tau}\in(0,1/\alpha\wedge 1/\lip)$. \end{proposition} \begin{proof} For $\tau < (1/\alpha\wedge 1/\lip)$, the minimizing argument in \cref{eq:moreau} is unique, the Moreau envelope is differentiable and its gradient is globally Lipschitz with constant bounded by $\lip/(1-\tau\lip)$ \citep[Remark 4.17]{habring2025diffusionjournal}.
 Dissipativity is also maintained \citep[Lemma 4.13]{habring2025diffusionjournal}.
-Since the Moreau envelope satisfies the Hamilton-Jacobi equation $\partial_\tau M_U^\tau = -\frac{1}{2}|\nabla M_U^\tau|^2$, the quadratic growth-bound is implied by Lipschitzness. \end{proof} This result significantly extends the analysis of~\citet{habring2025diffusion}: They only showed the convergence of the intermediate sampling distributions to the corresponding target, whereas this result shows that the annealing procedure \emph{as a whole} converges to the final target.
+Since the Moreau envelope satisfies the Hamilton--Jacobi equation $\partial_\tau M_U^\tau = -\frac{1}{2}|\nabla M_U^\tau|^2$, the quadratic growth-bound is implied by Lipschitzness. \end{proof} This result significantly extends the analysis of~\citet{habring2025diffusion}: They only showed the convergence of the intermediate sampling distributions to the corresponding intermediate target, whereas this result shows that the annealing procedure \emph{as a whole} converges to the ultimate target.